Are detoxes really necessary, or worth the time & money?

 The key is to know your own body and what works for you; that’s why I don’t do juice only cleanses.
 When it comes to the crunch, I love eating too much, and I know that only drinking juices, doesn’t work well for me.

-It also depends on how happy you are with your current diet and eating habits.
+It also depends on your current diet and eating habits.
 If you’re a healthy person, following a healthy diet and lifestyle, you’ll be supplying your body with the nutrients it needs to function properly.

-The bottom line is that if you think it’s okay to ‘cheat’ by eating high calorie, nutrient poor foods all the time. and then detoxing once or twice a year, you might want to think again.
+The bottom line is that if you think it’s okay to eat high calorie, nutrient poor foods all the time and then detox once or twice a year, you might want to think again.

 Pin it for later!